Steamboat Ski Resort Snowboarding

 The 10th most popular snowboarding destination in Colorado.

 East of Steamboat Springs, the Steamboat ski area has 165 runs spread over 2,965 acres that are served by 16 lifts with a maximum descent of 3,668 feet.
 The runs have a level of difficulty ranging from 15% beginner to 40% intermediate to 45% difficult.
-Steamboat is actually a complete mountain range consisting of Mount Werner, Sunshine Peak, Storm Peak, Thunderhead Peak and Christie Peak known for champagne powder and plenty of glades and chutes.
+With over 325 inches of snowfall annually, Steamboat is actually a complete mountain range consisting of Mount Werner, Sunshine Peak, Storm Peak, Thunderhead Peak and Christie Peak known for champagne powder and plenty of glades and chutes.
 And, north of the resort boundary, there is sidecountry to explore up Fish Creek Canyon.
 Just keep in mind that Steamboat Ski Resort is not known for its annual snowfall, but does get a few good storms each season.

 The resort has taken its halfpipe and supersized it.
 Mavericks, the superpipe, is named after central California's famous big-wave break and is reminiscent of Steamboats western heritage.
 Mavericks, the largest superpipe in the Rocky Mountains, tops out with 15-foot walls, is 550 feet long and 50 feet wide.
 In addition, a longer transition area enables a smooth flow between tricks for superpipe enthusiasts.
 Mavericks dirt skeleton, constructed this summer, means the pipe is scheduled to open in early December.
 In addition, the terrain park will also be open with rail slides, bumps and jumps to try out your tricks.
 Mavericks and the terrain park are open to both skiers and riders.